Diversity & Accessibility Scholarship

 Our scholarship evaluation committee is comprised of a diverse group of individuals who assess applications using a structured scoring rubric.

-Before the applications are presented to the scholarship committee for evaluation, the Chair of the Scholarship program removes personal identifying information from the candidates’ materials and assigns them unique application numbers.
+Before the applications are presented to the scholarship committee for evaluation, the Scholarship Coordinator removes any personal identifying information from the candidates’ materials and assigns them unique application numbers.
 This anonymization process promotes an impartial and equitable selection procedure.

 The application is evaluated on a point-based scoring system, with a maximum possible score of 100.
 Each applicant has the autonomy to share as much or as little as they are comfortable with.
 The committee will evaluate responses based on the provided content, adherence to the scoring rubric, and the specific needs and capacities of Stomping Ground during each term.